DuxfordSBD/duxfordsbd.github.io/pages/pages-root-folder/index.md

   title: "Taking part"
   url: '/participating'
   image: widget-2.jpg
   text: "Fancy being part of the derby?
-See how you can participate from racing to volunteering"
+See how you can participate from racing to volunteering.
+Race registration will open in May."
 widget3:
   title: "Photo and Video Gallery"
-  url: '/gallery/2022-photos'
+  url: '/gallery/2023-photos-weatherhead'
   text: 'We have lots of photos and videos from our previous events.
 Take a look and see if you can get some inspiration for your own cart design!'
   video: '<a href="#" data-reveal-id="videoModal"><img src="https://www.duxfordsoapboxderby.co.uk/images/widget-3.png"" width="302" height="200" alt=""/></a>'
 #